scrapy/scrapy/docs/topics/architecture.rst

 6. The Engine receives the Response from the Downloader and sends it to the Spider for processing, passing through the Spider Middleware (input direction).

-7. The Spider processes the Response and returns scraped Items and new Requests (to follow) to the Engine.
+7. The Spider processes the Response and returns scraped items and new Requests (to follow) to the Engine.

-8. The Engine sends scraped Items (returned by the Spider) to the Item Pipeline and Requests (returned by spider) to the Scheduler
+8. The Engine sends scraped items (returned by the Spider) to the Item Pipeline and Requests (returned by spider) to the Scheduler

 9. The process repeats (from step 2) until there are no more requests from the